How to set up a VPN on any device in 3 simple steps

 As you’ve seen, learning how to set up a VPN is no longer a complex task reserved for tech experts.
 Thanks to modern, user-friendly VPN apps, you can secure your digital life and be up and running in just a few minutes.
 You’ve successfully installed the tool; now it’s time to build the habit of using it.

 You’ve just taken a massive step in securing your digital life.
-Now that your VPN is active and protecting you, Safelyo invites you to discover all the amazing things you can do, from unlocking global streaming libraries to finding cheaper flights, in our complete guide to VPN uses.
+With your VPN now active and protecting you, Safelyo invites you to explore our full guide on VPN uses, from global streaming to cheaper flights.
 For more fundamental security guides, be sure to explore our Privacy & Security Basics category.

 Related Posts You Should Read